Skip to Main Content

 Personally-generated materials (Powerpoint presentations, class notes, sample tests created by the instructor, etc.) can be placed on electronic reserves.
 Please note these restrictions:

-Student papers from previous semesters may be put on e-reserves, provided that the same form is filled out by the author granting permission to use the material.
+- Student papers from previous semesters may be put on e-reserves, provided that the same form is filled out by the author granting permission to use the material.
+Any information on the paper that would indicate the identity of the person who wriote it must be removed prior to posting.

 Links to Websites/Online Resources Outside UF

-In general, links to websites outside of the UF domain can be made available for course reserves, provided that the material in question is freely available.
+In general, links to websites outside of the UF domain can be made available for course reserves, provided that the material in question is freely available and the site has permission to post the material.
 Links to password-protected for-pay resources or other subscription-based sites, or materials from these sites that are violations of existing copyright are not acceptable.